pigapril/TonyStock/public/articles/2.用市場情緒綜合指數判斷買賣時機/using-market-sentiment-composite-index-to-time-buys-and-sells.en.ini.md

 > **While common, the CNN Fear & Greed Index is quite sensitive and arguably better suited for short-term trading.**

-## Market Sentiment Composite Index: A Long-Term Fear & Greed Indicator
+## SIO Fear & Greed Index: A Long-Term Fear & Greed Indicator

-In contrast to the CNN index, the [Market Sentiment Composite Index](https://sentimentinsideout.com/market-sentiment) (pictured below) was specifically designed to reflect *long-term* overall market fear and greed.
+In contrast to the CNN index, the [SIO Fear & Greed Index](https://sentimentinsideout.com/market-sentiment) (pictured below) was specifically designed to reflect *long-term* overall market fear and greed.
 This tool integrates multiple market sentiment indicators, adjusts them based on their individual characteristics to reduce noise, and calculates a composite score that intuitively shows the current overall market mood.
 Backtesting against the S&P 500 ETF (SPY) shows that during major lows in 2009, 2020, and 2022, when the Sentiment Index was near or below 10, these periods proved to be excellent long-term buying opportunities.

 ![image2](./image2-en.png)

-> **The Market Sentiment Index is a long-term indicator.
+> **The SIO Fear & Greed Index is a long-term indicator.
 Readings near or below 10 have historically been excellent long-term buying points.**

 ## Analyzing Individual Sentiment Indicators